codefellows/seattle-201n21/class-15/project-guidelines.md

 Here are some other tips for a successful presentation:

 - Tell us early in your presentation what your app can do and clearly state what inspired you to build that app.
 - Practice your application demo/walkthrough.
-As you're entering example inputs, have a plan for what you're typing; it really derails a presentation when someone on the microphone says "so here you enter your name" and the person typing on the computer is trying to think of a name to enter.
+As you're entering example inputs, have a plan for what you're typing; it really derails a presentation when speaker says "so here you enter your name" and the person typing on the computer is trying to think of a name to enter.
 - Make sure to keep your tone positive about what your app can do, especially in the early part of your presentation.
 Make this what you would say about your project in an interview setting.
 Avoid the temptation to tell self-deprecating jokes; you need to practice talking about this app in a professional, pitch-y way.
 - The right time to talk about things you didn't get to finish is as "stretch goals" that you talk about towards the end of your presentation.
 This is also the right time for descriptions of technical obstacles you faced during the week, which is the time it's okay to make self-deprecating jokes.
 - One other useful way to think about this presentation is that it's a chance for you to share what you learned this week with your classmates.
 If you used a new technology or a new library, how did it go?
 Should your classmates also use that library, or should they stay away?
 What do you wish you had known before starting a project like this?